 How do you think that bird is going to react?

 Probably in an aggressive way that will use up precious energy and resources.
 And on many popular birding trails, there could be dozens of people walking by every day.
-If they all played audio to the birds they saw, some of the birds could be spending all of their time and energy defending their territory and trying to attract mates that are just fake sounds on a phone.
+If they all played audio to the birds they saw, some of the birds could be spending all of their time and energy defending their territory and trying to attract mates that are just fake sounds on the phone.